satoshinm/WebSandboxMC/README.md

 * `/websandbox list [verbose]`: list all web users connected
 * `/websandbox tp [<user>]`: teleport to given web username, or web spawn location
 * `/websandbox kick <user>`: disconnect given web username
+* `/websandbox auth [<user>]`: generates an authentication token to allow the player to authenticate over the web as themselves instead of anonymously

 ## Compatibility